abey79/vsketch/docs/install.rst

 Installing from the repository
 ==============================

-If you want to make modifications to *vsketch* itself (whether or not you intend to share them for upstream integration), you must clone the repository and install *vsketch* from source.
+If you want to make modifications to *vsketch* itself (regardless of your intention to share them for upstream integration), you must clone the repository and install *vsketch* from source.

 Like *vpype*, *vsketch* uses `Poetry <https://python-poetry.org>`__ as project manager. `Various methods <https://python-poetry.org/docs/#installation>`__ are available to install Poetry.
 Using pipx is one of them::